 Four different discrimination thresholds were calculated for each participant’s performance for trials showing (1) female faces, (2) male faces, (3) 100% young base faces and (4) 0% young base faces.
 Thresholds were calculated by determining the percent correct responses for each of the age separations between the base and morphed images within the same-identity trials, for the female and male, young and old base faces.
 This threshold therefore reflects the size of age separation between the young or old base face that can be discriminated.
 SigmaPlot (version 10.0; Systat Sofware inc.) was used to perform a logistic regression analysis of percent correct identity discrimination for each age separation for old, young, male and female base faces for each participant.
 Thresholds were calculated as the percent age separation that yielded 75% correct identity discrimination.
 In a few cases where the logistic regression would not converge, group means were used in place of the missing threshold value.

+In order to examine the effects of participant sex and stimulus sex, we initially performed a 4 x 4 mixed-model analysis of variance (ANOVA; SPSS, IBM Statistics version 20), with sex and age of participant x sex and age of stimuli; e.g., young women’s performance on young female faces.
+We found a trend toward significance for a main effect of participant age, F(1, 57) = 3.590, p = 0.063.
+A Bonferroni post-hoc adjustment for multiple comparisons revealed a significant difference in the performance of old and young participants on old male faces (p = 0.035), with older participants (threshold = 64.2%) outperforming their younger counterparts (threshold = 58.6%).

-In order to examine the effect of participant sex and stimulus sex, Table 1: Mean thresholds for participant and stimulus groups, with lower and upper bounds of 95% CI.
+Table 1: Mean thresholds for participant and stimulus groups, with lower and upper bounds of 95% CI.
 Bolded pairs of thresholds show a significant difference, with asterisk marking the group that performed best.